To configure an FTP/SFTP Listener, choose this option from the Listener Type drop-down.

 1. Basic tab – Here you can set the FTP Type: Regular FTP, FTP over SSL (Explicit and Implicit), Encrypted FTP (SSH/SFTP) or Encrypted FTP (JSCH SSH/SFTP).

-Also this tab lets you configure how often to poll the FTP Server, File name restrictions, File extension restrictions, Tokenizers (split an inbound file into pieces based on a delimiter, when left blank the entire file is treated as a message), Polling directory and Host (FTP server).
+Also, this tab lets you configure how often to poll the FTP Server, File name restrictions, File extension restrictions, Tokenizers (split an inbound file into pieces based on a delimiter, when left blank the entire file is treated as a message), Polling directory and Host (FTP server).

-2. Advanced – Choose to initialize this Listener when triggered externally, maximum number of transactions to process at a given time, determine whether to traverse sub-folders when scanning for files, change the default FTP port and determine whether to maintain the connection when not actively querying the server.
-Also you can set Allow command-line invocation: If enabled, the listener can be invoked using the CLI client application.
+2. Advanced – Choose to initialize this Listener when triggered externally, the maximum number of transactions to process at a given time, determine whether to traverse sub-folders when scanning for files, change the default FTP port and determine whether to maintain the connection when not actively querying the server.
+Also, you can set Allow command-line invocation: If enabled, the listener can be invoked using the CLI client application.

 Restart on listening error: If enabled, the listener will be restarted after an error occurs.